-- Medical services that have been identified as high cost, over-utilized, and/or potentially unsafe require prior authorization. - The prior authorization grid, located on our website at CommunitySolutions.PacificSource.com, details services that require prior authorization. - A request can come from any source if it supplies information useful in completing the request in an accurate thorough manner. - Information will be accepted from specialty offices, facilities, vendors, therapy offices, etc., and should include appropriate clinical information, most current chart notes, and most specific diagnosis or procedure coding.
+- Medical services that have been identified as high cost, over-utilized, and/or potentially unsafe require prior authorization. - The prior authorization grid, located on our website at CommunitySolutions.PacificSource.com, details services that require prior authorization. - A request can come from any source if it supplies information useful in completing the request in an accurate, thorough manner. - Information will be accepted from specialty offices, facilities, vendors, therapy offices, etc., and should include appropriate clinical information, most current chart notes, and most specific diagnosis or procedure coding.

 Emergent and urgent inpatient admissions do not require prior authorization.
-However, you must notify PacificSource Community Solutions within two (2) business days from the date of service.
+However, notification of all inpatient admissions must be made to PacificSource Community Solutions within two (2) business days from the date of service.